microsoft/bedrock-cli/guides/infra/bedrock-infra-rollback.md

 ## 1. Overview

-It is highly desireable to have a fully-automated Continuous Delivery pipeline in place to assist with testing and validation of source code changes made to the application services and supporting infrastructure.
+A fully-automated Continuous Delivery pipeline in place is suggested to assist with testing and validation of code changes made to deployed infrastructure.
 Without such a system, it is difficult to have any degree of confidence that a new deployment will succeed without introducing new regressions.
 However, high velocity of changes with distributed teams may eventually lead to the scenario in which a production environment transitions into a failed state due to an improperly tested feature added.

-This document outlines multiple solutions and approaches that seeks to provide a rollback mechanisms to ensure the successful deployment of terraform infrastructure, automated reverted features in a release pipeline, and system alerting to notify key stakeholders and operations of system activity.
+This document outlines suggested solutions and guidance that seek to provide a rollback mechanism to ensure the successful deployment of terraform infrastructure, automated reverted features in a release pipeline, and system alerting to notify key stakeholders and operations of system activity.